 - 1-1/2 teaspoons confectioners' sugar

-- In a large bowl, combine the first six ingredients.
+- In a large mixing bowl, combine the first six ingredients.
 In a small bowl, combine the eggs, oil and vanilla.
 Beat into dry ingredients just until combined (batter will be thick).
 Stir in pineapple.
 Fold in the bananas, cherries and walnuts.

 - Transfer to a greased and floured 10-in. fluted tube pan.
 Bake at 350° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Dust with confectioners' sugar.
 Yield: 16 servings.